hoangduytran/blender-manual/manual/addons/import_export/scene_3ds.rst

    When checked, only selected objects are exported.
 Otherwise export all objects in the scene.

 Write Keyframe
-   Writes the keyframe section of a 3ds file and exporters the animation if an action was found.
+   Writes the keyframe section of a 3ds file and exports the animation if an action was found.
-   The animation can be imported the same, un-check if any importer crashes, not every application can handle the keyframe section.
+   The animation can be imported the same way, un-check if any importer crashes, not every application can handle the keyframe section.

 Transform